-Before you depart, you should always check your tire pressure (and continue to do so while on the road).
+Before you depart, you should always check your tire pressure (and continue to enjoy RV lifestyle while on the road).
 This task can be made easy with a tire pressure monitoring system that includes numerous transmitters, a display and replaceable batteries.

 In order to keep your tires additionally protected, you can also purchase tire covers.
 These will come in handy when you’re camping in warm locations with a lot of sun that can damage your tires and cause a potential blow-out.

 Most motorhomes don’t come with a spare tire or even a mount where you could put your spare.
 What you can do is get a roof rack to carry your tire, but having to get a heavy RV tire from above your head if you need to use it is not an attractive idea.
 Luckily, there are specialized spare tire carriers for RV that work on almost any type of motorhome with tires ranging from 16” to 24.5”.